AMReX-Fusion/Furnace/Docs/source/ConvertCheckpoint.rst

    that will now be the refinement ratio between the new level 0 and the new level 1.

- * You must set ``castro.grown_factor`` in your inputs file equal to the value of ``grown_factor`` you used when you called Embiggen*ex so that Castro knows how big the original domain was.
+ * You must set ``furnace.grown_factor`` in your inputs file equal to the value of ``grown_factor`` you used when you called Embiggen*ex so that Furnace knows how big the original domain was.

  * Note that if you have run 100 steps at the original level 0, that would be equivalent to 50 steps at the new level 0 because you